Wunderground® Travel Planner: Moriarty, NM

 |Weather Observed||Recorded Days (of 5 total)|

-Of 5 days between 1996 and 2017, Snow was the most frequent condition.
+Of 6 days between 1996 and 2018, Sunny was the most frequent condition.
 Additionally, 3 days were recorded with precipitation.

 Most of the better courses in the region—and there are some outstanding ones—are just outside town.
 The four courses operated by the city of Albuquerque have their charms, and the rates are reasonable.
 Each course has a clubhouse and pro shop, where clubs and other equipment can be rented.
 Weekday play is first-come, first-served, but reservations are taken for weekends.
 Contact the Golf Management Office

 (Tel.
 505/888-8115. www.cabq.gov/golf) for details.
 Of the four city courses,Arroyo del Oso

 (7001 Osuna Rd.
 NE, Northeast Heights.
 Tel.
 505/884-7505) earns high marks for its undulating 27-hole layout; greens fees are $26 for 18 holes.
 The 18-holeLos Altos Golf Course

 (9717 Copper Ave.
 NE, Northeast Heights.
 Tel.
 505/298-1897), one of the region's most popular facilities, has $26 greens fees.
 There's also a short, par-3, 9-hole executive course.

 (Tramway Rd.
 NE just east of I-25, Far Northeast Heights.
 Tel.
 505/798-3990. www.sandiagolf.com), opened in 2005 at the swanky Sandia Resort & Casino, offers 18 holes set amid lush hilly fairways, cascading waterfalls, and desert brush.
 Greens fees are $51-$61.